 - the right, in the case of automated individual decision-making (Section 10), to express your point of view and to request that the decision be reviewed by a natural person.

 Please note, however, that we reserve the right to invoke the restrictions provided by law on our part, for example where we are obliged to retain or process certain data, have an overriding interest in doing so (to the extent we may rely on this) or need it to assert claims.
 If this results in costs to you, we will inform you in advance.
-We have already drawn your attention to the possibility of withdrawing your consent in Section 3.
 Please note that exercising these rights may conflict with contractual agreements and may have consequences, such as early termination of the contract or the incurrence of costs.
 We will inform you of this in advance, to the extent not already provided for in the contract.

 Exercising these rights generally requires you to clearly prove your identity (e.g. by providing a copy of your identity document, unless your identity is otherwise clearly established or can be verified).
 To exercise your rights, please contact us at the address given in Section 1.